 Months pass, and Dietrich is not only a big cabaret sensation but she and her kid are also shacking up with Grant.
 Her husband comes back cured of his disease and finds her missing.
 It’s not long until he discovers her compromising lifestyle and threatens to take the kid away from her.
 One scene in an attic has Dietrich and Dickie hiding, chickens flying all over the place, and Hattie McDaniel performing as refreshingly as only she can do.

 But chickens or no, everything turns out for the best.

 The only problem I have with the early Dietrich is some of her line delivery; she often darts her eyes all over the place as if looking for her motivation.
 But in Blonde Venus, she really gets a chance to shine.
 For instance, when her character finally hits the skids, Dietrich plays an impressive dramatic scene in a women’s flophouse, all drunk and throwing her money around.

 As a plus, her music numbers are among my favorites: “You So and So” and the frivolous “I Couldn’t Be Annoyed,” performed when she comes out in a white, rhine-studded tuxedo singing in French and English.

 I know that Marlene Dietrich is sometimes criticized for being nothing more than a visual “prop” for von Sternberg’s camera, but the Dietrich of Blonde Venus is considerably more complex than that.
 In fact, I believe it is her – and his – highest achievement.

 © Danny Fortune

 Blonde Venus (1932).
-Dir.: Josef von Sternberg.
-Scr.: Jules Furthman and S. K. Lauren.
+Director: Josef von Sternberg.
+Screenplay: Jules Furthman and S. K. Lauren.
 Cast: Marlene Dietrich, Herbert Marshall, Cary Grant, Dickie Moore, Gene Morgan, Rita La Roy, Sidney Toler, Robert Emmett O’Connor, Hattie McDaniel.